Eucalyptus Essential Oil, Globulus

 As they all have very similar therapeutic functions, all of the eucalyptus oils may be used interchangeably.
 They may also be blended together.
 The primary difference between most of the eucalypti is in their olfactory characteristics:

-- Eucalyptus Radiata Essential Oil: Organically cultivated in South Africa, this variety is also known as Narrow Leaf Eucalyptus.
+- Eucalyptus Radiata Essential Oil: Cultivated in South Africa, this variety is also known as Narrow Leaf Eucalyptus.
 Its crisp, clean, and herbaceous true eucalyptus aroma is soft and sweet, with smooth camphor notes.
 Rich in cineoles, it is the most therapeutically versatile variety.

-- Lemon-scented Eucalyptus Essential Oil: Organically harvested in India, Eucalyptus citriodara has the same therapeutic qualities as the other Eucalyptus species, but smells of fruity citronella and lemon.
+- Lemon-scented Eucalyptus Essential Oil: Harvested in South Africa, Eucalyptus citriodara has the same therapeutic qualities as the other Eucalyptus species, but smells of fruity citronella and lemon.

 Interesting Eucalyptus Globulus Essential Oil Information